What are Soft Skills?

 Five Reasons Why Soft Skills are Critical in Tech

 Tech continues to reshape industries at a fast pace.
-From cloud computing to the rapid developments in AI, new tools and methodologies are constantly emerging.
+From Cloud Computing to the rapid developments in AI, new tools and methodologies are constantly emerging.
 In this climate, the ability to collaborate, communicate effectively and embrace change isn’t just helpful, it’s vital.

-Here’s how soft skills elevate your value as a tech professional:
+Here’s how soft skills elevate your value as a Tech professional:

 1. Strong communication and collaboration fuel success: